>TOPICS

 Islamic tolerance

-The fact that Islam in India could also be very tolerant towards other faiths was demonstrated in the 17th century by the Islamic ruler Akbar.
+The fact that Islam in India could be very tolerant of other faiths was demonstrated by the Islamic ruler Akbar in the 17th century.
 As early as 1600 (simultaneously with the Inquisition in Europe) Akbar generously practiced religious tolerance in India:

 Not only did Akbar insist that it was the duty of the state to ensure that no one is impeded in the practice of his religion and that every one may convert to any religion at will. […] He also made systematic dialogue between Hindus, Muslims, Christians, Jainists, Parsis, Jews, and others, even agnostics and atheists, rule in his capital Agra.
 Akbar, conscious of the religious diversity of his people, laid the foundations for secularisation and religious neutrality of the state; the secular constitution that India adopted in 1949 after independence […] bears many of the features that Akbar had advocated as early as 1590.
 3